Cline CLI 2.3.0 supply-chain compromise via stolen npm token

 What happened

-According to F5, the malicious [email protected] package included a postinstall script that installed openclaw@latest (an autonomous AI agent) onto developer systems, and was downloaded ~4,000 times during an ~8-hour window.
+The malicious package included a postinstall script that installed openclaw@latest (an autonomous AI agent) onto developer systems, downloaded ~4,000 times during an ~8-hour window.
+OpenClaw itself was not deemed malicious, but the installation was unauthorized.

-F5 attributes the compromise to a workflow weakness it calls "Clinejection": a misconfigured GitHub workflow where an AI agent (Claude) with excessive permissions could be manipulated via prompt injection in a GitHub issue title to execute arbitrary code, enabling GitHub Actions cache poisoning and theft of publication secrets (including the npm publish token).
+F5 attributes the compromise to a workflow weakness it calls "Clinejection": a misconfigured GitHub workflow where an AI agent with excessive permissions could be manipulated via prompt injection in a GitHub issue title to execute arbitrary code, enabling GitHub Actions cache poisoning and theft of the npm publish token.

 Who is impacted